piesikot/piesikot/README.en.md

 - CSS3 – simple styling, responsive units (`vw`, `vmax`).
 - Vanilla JavaScript – event handling (`addEventListener`), DOM manipulation (`createElement`, `appendChild`, `remove`).
 - Responsiveness – thanks to relative units, the page adjusts to various screen resolutions.

-#### Credits

-- Invertocat is the GitHub logo, used in this project only as a social button to indicate that the project integrates with GitHub.

-- Bongo Cat was created by StrayRogue.

-- Stitch is a character from a Walt Disney cartoon.

-- Nyan Cat is a character created by Christopher Torres.

 ### racism.wtf